stccenter/CloudClassification/README.md

 1. Run each code block sequentially.
 2. Note when you run the "GPU available" block, you should see below if GPU is properly enabled.
    ![image](https://github.com/stccenter/CloudClassification/blob/main/Images/GPUEnabled.jpg)
-3. When you the code block "Mount the Google drive".
+3. When you run the code block "Mount the Google drive".
    1. Click on the URL.
     ![image](https://github.com/stccenter/CloudClassification/blob/main/Images/MountGdrive.PNG)
    2. Obtain the authorization code and paste it in the "Enter your authorization code" box.